ogeno/clipmenu-im/README.md

 `clipmenu-im(proved)` is a simple clipboard history managment script in `bash`.

-This version allows you to manage: inspect, reuse, and remove entries in your clipboard history.
+This version allows you to manage (add, remove, purge) entries in your clipboard history.

 ## Features: